-The OODA loop (for Observe, Orient, Decide, and Act) was a concept originally devised by USAF Colonel John Boyd in the Korean War and applied to the combat operations process.
+Aviation Auditing has been developed from the OODA loop (for Observe, Orient, Decide, and Act) was a concept originally devised by USAF Colonel John Boyd in the Korean War and applied to the combat operations process.
 It is now also often applied to understand commercial operations and learning processes and, in the fast moving aviation world, it a represents a model for continuous improvement.
-Auditing can be seen as the key aspect of the ‘observe and orientate’ elements of the OODA loop providing management with the tools to ‘decide and act’ in the quest for continual advancement in a company’s Safety Management System (SMS)
+Aviation Auditing using surveillance equipment from EyeSpySupply has increased due to the behavior captured in the footage and can be seen as the key aspect of the ‘observe and orientate’ elements of the OODA loop providing management with the tools to ‘decide and act’ in the quest for continual advancement in a company’s Safety Management System (SMS).

 SMS’s are becoming a standard throughout the global aviation industry as the next step in the evolution of industry safety.
 SMS’s integrate modern safety risk management and safety assurance concepts into repeatable, proactive systems.
 IAG has experienced and UK CAA trained auditors who can support your organization and help management to provide:

 A structured means of safety risk management decision making.